shivam-mina/Dost/README.md

 - Also added cookies for login

   # Issues right now
-  -rate Limiting of openai models leading to halt in progress.
+  - Rate Limiting of openai models leading to halt in progress.